aaronmccollum/fitness-app/README.md

-# fitness-app
+# Fitness Application
-Personal fitness app
+This is a personal fitness application that I'm building because I don't like Strava.